-This is one of the worst water contamination cases in history.
-A devastating tragedy whose far-reaching destruction is still being experienced in people’s lives today: men, women, and children.
-These victims are soldiers.
-They are marines (and families) who dedicated themselves to this country and who now are losing their lives to cancer and various other life-threatening health issues.
-These soldiers and families were commissioned by the military to live on base at Camp Lejeune where common practices allowed for the dumping of oil, industrial wastewater, and potentially radioactive toxic chemicals into storm drains.
-These negligent practices allowed toxic chemicals to seep into the water tables and ultimately contaminate the water supply on base.
+Between 1952–1987, soldiers and families were commissioned by the military to live on base at Camp Lejeune, where common practices allowed for the dumping of oil, industrial wastewater, and potentially radioactive toxic chemicals into storm drains.
+These negligent practices caused toxic chemicals to seep into the water tables and ultimately contaminate the water supply on base.

-Scientific studies show that some or all of these chemical compounds have breached the ground water supply on several of our US Military Bases and in some instances, have affected civilian properties adjacent to the bases including churches, schools, and private wells.
-Currently, on-going research is being conducted on military bases around the country and on properties directly adjacent to these bases to identify just how widespread this contamination may be.
+Scientific studies show that these harmful chemical compounds have breached the groundwater supply on several of our U.S. Military Bases and, in some instances, have affected civilian properties adjacent to the bases, including churches, schools, and private wells.